apollographql/apollo-server/docs/source/data/file-uploads.md

 File uploads can be enabled by using the third-party [`graphql-upload`](https://npm.im/graphql-upload) package.
 Using this package will introduce support for the `multipart/form-data` content-type.

-The instructions below demonstrate how to do this on Express.
+The instructions below demonstrate how to do this with `apollo-server-express`; you cannot integrate `graphql-upload` with the batteries-included `apollo-server` package.
 Those wishing to implement similar functionality on other Node.js HTTP frameworks (e.g., Koa) should see the [`graphql-upload` repository's documentation](https://github.com/jaydenseric/graphql-upload) for more information.
 Some integrations may need to use `graphql-upload`'s `processRequest` directly.

 ```js
 const express = require('express');